mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 ![End user update confirmation state scripts](mender-state-machine-user-confirmation.png)

 !!
-Maximum wait time between `Sync` and `Download` state is 24 hours, after this !! period the update will be marked as failed by the Mender client.
-This happens !! because the Mender Artifact download link is generated in `Sync` state and it !! has a expiration time (24 hours).
+Maximum wait time between `Sync` and `Download` state is 24 hours, after this period the client marks the update as failed.
+This happens because the Mender Artifact download link is generated in `Sync` state and has an expiration time (24 hours).

-#### Custom sanity checks after the update is installed
+#### Custom sanity checks after update installation

 Mender already automatically rolls back an update if it can not reach the Mender Server after the update is installed, in order to ensure *another* update can be